johncostacoursera/GettingAndCleaningData/CodeBook - Getting and Cleaning Data Course Project.md

           **Note**: Variables with MeanFrequency were ignored

+          Subject data was averaged for each subject across each activity for every measurement using the _aggregate_ command where Subject and Activity were used as input variables.

 ###    STEP 4.
-Simplify
-          Subject data was averaged for each subject across each activity for every measurement using the aggregate command where Subject and Activity were used as input variables.

-###    STEP 5.
 Export / Save
-          Data was saved to file (Ordered_MeanSubjectActivity.csv)
+          Data was saved to file (Ordered_MeanSubjectActivity.csv) using _write.table_.